Curaçao Slave Revolt of 1795: Final suppression and aftermath

 The remaining rebels began a guerrilla campaign, poisoning wells and stealing food.
 On 19 September, Tula and Karpata were betrayed by a slave named Caspar Lodewijk.
 They were taken prisoner, and the war was effectively over.
 Louis Mercier had already been caught at Knip.
 After Tula was captured, he was publicly tortured to death on 3 October 1795, almost seven weeks after the revolt began.
 Karpata, Louis Mercier, and Pedro Wakao were also executed.
 In addition, many enslaved people had been massacred in the earlier repression.
 After the revolt had been crushed, the colonial government granted some rights to enslaved people on the island to prevent another revolt.

 Legacy

 Monument commemorating the start of the 1795 Slave Revolt at Curaçao.

 Slavery was not abolished on Curaçao until 1863, when there were 5,498 enslaved people living on the island.
 Today, 17 August is celebrated as the beginning of the liberation struggle.
 There is a monument to Tula and the rebels on the south coast of Curaçao where Tula was executed, near the modern-day Corendon Mangrove Beach Resort.
 The Tula Museum is named after the rebel leader.

-Although Tula remains at the centre of the commemoration of the revolt, other leading figures are now also receiving attention, such as Carpata, Pedro Wacao, Louis Mercier en Sablika.
+Although Tula remains at the centre of the commemoration of the revolt, other leading figures are now also receiving attention, such as Carpata, Pedro Wacao, Louis Mercier and Sablika.

 The revolt was dramatized in the 2013 Dutch film Tula: The Revolt, directed by Jeroen Leinders and starring Obi Abili as Tula alongside Jeroen Krabbé and Danny Glover.